tshi04/NATS/README.md

-# Text summarization
+# Abstractive Text Summarization

 - This is a Pytorch implementation of the seq2seq models for abstractive summarization.
 - Previous version with python2.7 can be found [here](https://github.com/tshi04/textsum/tree/master/tools/codes_python2.7).
 It has not been maintained for a while.
-- Neural Abstractive Summarization with Sequence-to-Sequence Models
+- Neural Abstractive Summarization with Sequence-to-Sequence Models.

 ## Requirements